riccardobernardi/Docs-Assignment1-TensorLib/README.md

 TensorIteratorFixed<T, rank> end(const std::vector<int>& starting_indexes, const size_t& sliding_index){};
 ```

 It would be important to be compliant with the smart fors so the tensors have begin and end, in this way you can use iterators as members of a class that is more convenient than using them as static methods passing the tensor as parameter.
-Obviously we have two overloaded begin and end because the simpler is for the random access and the more comples is because you need to fix some axis and
+Obviously we have two overloaded begins and ends because the simpler is for the random access and the more complex is because you need to fix some axis and

 ## 3 Static rank 1 tensor